farzad-bz/MAD-AD/README.md

 ## train and fine-tune VAE

 If you want to train your own VAE from the beginning, follow [LDM-VAE](https://github.com/CompVis/latent-diffusion?tab=readme-ov-file#training-autoencoder-models).
-Also, we have adapted and finetuned the RGB pre-trained models for 1-channel medical brain images, and we provide access to trained VAE model upon acceptance of the paper.
+Also, we have adapted and finetuned the RGB pre-trained models for 1-channel medical brain images, and we provide access to trained VAE model soon...

 ## Train